-- A rural field comprising contributions from relatively distant major point and area sources such as power stations, large conurbations and transboundary sources.
-Measurements from monitoring sites well away from local sources, for example from rural stations within the UK's Automatic Urban and Rural Network49 (AURN), provide good indications of the spatial variation of concentrations arising from distant sources; - Contributions from local point sources; where for example concentrations are modelled using dispersion models parameterised using data from individual industrial sites; - Contributions from more local diffuse sources (area and line sources).
+- Contributions from relatively distant major point and area sources such as power stations, large conurbations and transboundary sources.
+Measurements from monitoring sites well away from local sources, for example from rural stations within the UK's Automatic Urban and Rural Network47 (AURN), provide good indications of the spatial variation of concentrations arising from distant sources; - Contributions from local point sources; where for example, concentrations are modelled using dispersion models parameterised using data from individual industrial sites; - Contributions from more local diffuse sources (area and line sources).